bigskysoftware/_hyperscript/www/docs.md

 ##### The Queue Modifier {#on_queue}

-The `every` keyword is a prefix to the event name, but for other queuing options, you use postfix the event name with the `queue` keyword.
+The `every` keyword is a prefix to the event name, but for other queuing options, you postfix the event name with the `queue` keyword.

 You may pick from one of four strategies: